Alcohol Addiction Support Groups

-People who are in treatment for alcoholism often need additional support as they work to break free from alcohol addiction, as do their family members and close friends who are trying to help.
-Support groups and alcohol-dependency recovery organizations can be an essential part of this journey, helping people prevent relapses and deal with the challenges they may face in trying to get sober.
-Groups dedicated to these goals include:
+People who are in treatment for alcoholism often need additional support as they work to break free from their addiction.
+So do their family members and close friends who are trying to help them.
+Support groups and alcohol-dependency recovery organizations can be an essential part of this journey.
+They help prevent relapses and deal with the challenges they may face in trying to get sober.
+Groups dedicated to these goals include the following.

-Alcoholics Anonymous (AA): This is a support group that helps people recover from alcohol dependency through group sessions, one-on-one therapy, and support classes.
-As part of this recovery, AA connects individuals within the group so they have a partner for accountability and encouragement.
-Together, members of the group follow the 12 steps of AA, which are specific plans for how people can accept their addiction and then choose to lead a life of sobriety.
+Alcoholics Anonymous (AA) is a support group that helps people recover from alcohol dependency through group sessions, one-on-one therapy, and support classes.
+AA connects individuals within the group so they have a partner for accountability and encouragement.
+Members of the group follow the 12 steps of AA, which are specific plans for how people can accept their addiction and then choose to lead a life of sobriety.
 Find a chapter of AA near you by asking your local hospital’s healthcare outreach office for information, visiting www.aa.org, or calling 212-870-3400.

 Al-Anon is a support network for people who are affected by another person’s alcoholism or alcohol abuse.
 People who live with the effects and consequences of a person’s addiction can use this group as a way to connect with other individuals facing similar challenges.
 Through this interaction, friends and relatives can gain a greater understanding of how they can cope and help their loved ones face the struggles of breaking an addiction.
 Al-Anon also helps people accept and address the emotional and mental effects a loved one’s alcoholism can have.
 A local chapter of AA can help you connect with an Al-Anon group.
 You can also ask your local hospital’s healthcare outreach office for more information, visit www.al-anon.alateen.org, or call 888-4AL-ANON (888-425-2666).